 Following standard procedure, your landlord is likely to issue an official response acknowledging your right to acquire a lease extension, subject to the negotiation of specific terms and conditions.
 If your landlord does not respond or the parties cannot agree terms, you can progress via a court application.

-Once terms are agreed, the new contract or Extended Lease must be completed within two months.
-Once the new lease is finalised it must be registered at the Land Registry.
+Once terms have been agreed, your extended lease or an appropriate new lease contract should be completed within two months and the finalised document must be officially registered HM Land Registry.